Here we are in the true Sanctuary of the Cross!

 The Basilica contains notable artworks: the medieval frescoes in the attic; floor Cosmatesque style, the typical geometric stonework of Roman marble of the twelfth and thirteenth century, made of polychrome marble inlays; the apse decorated with the cycle attributed to Antoniazzo Romano, one of the leading exponents of the Roman school of the Renaissance, depicting the Story of the True Cross, Christ blessing and the discovery of the relics of the Cross; paintings by Raffaele Vanni, Luigi Garza, Carlo Maratta and Giuseppe Passeri and Corrado Giaquinto.

-Some original frescoes are preserved in the Museum, werheas some paintings are posted in the stairwell of the Conventual Wing of the hotel.
+Some original frescoes are preserved in the Museum, werheas some paintings are posted in the stairwell of the Conventual Wing of the building.

 Behind the apse there are two chapels, one on the left is dedicated to Saint Gregory, the right one dedicated to Saint Helena.
 The ancient Cubiculum Sanctae Helenae was - according to historical reconstructions - the private room of the Empress in the Sessorium, where the relics have been preserved for more than a millennium and where the floor was strewn with the land of Calvary.